potassco/benchmark-tool/docs/getting_started/index.md

 ## Installation

 The `setuptools` package is required to run the commands below.
 We recommend using conda, which includes `setuptools` in its default Python installation.
+Any python version newer than 3.10 is supported.
 To install the tool, either clone the [repository][btool] or download the latest release and run the following commands:

 ```bash
 git clone https://github.com/potassco/benchmark-tool